mlegrain/thesis_corona_twitter/README.md

 In my case, I continuously streamed for months.
 Therefore, as soon as my file was in the process of being transferred, I made sure to get the streaming back and running.

-Remember the code process number generated after running “nohup python DBstream.py &” in Bash?
+Remember the code process number generated after running `nohup python DBstream.py &` in Bash?
 Now, open terminal and reconnect to your EC2 instance, as we did above.
-Run “kill “process_number”” to interrupt the previous process.
+Run `kill “process_number”` to interrupt the previous process.

-To start a new one, run “python create_db.py” and then “nohup python DBstream.py &” once more.
+To start a new one, run `python create_db.py` and then `nohup python DBstream.py &` once more.
 Now, your stream is working again.

 If you forgot your code process number, do not worry.
-Here’s an easy tip, in terminal still in your instance, run “ps -ef |grep python” this will output all the processes up and running using python.
-You will see that one of the rows is for our code process “python DBstream.py”.
+Here’s an easy tip, in terminal still in your instance, run `ps -ef |grep python` this will output all the processes up and running using python.
+You will see that one of the rows is for our code process `python DBstream.py`.
 To the left, you can find the process number.

 8)	**Merging all your databases together**